Azure/azure-functions-templates/Functions.Templates/Templates/KafkaTrigger-PowerShell/readme.md

 # KafkaTrigger - PowerShell

 The `KafkaTrigger` makes it incredibly easy to react to new events from a Kafka Broker.
-This sample demonstrates a simple use case of processing data from a given Kafka Broker using C#.
+This sample demonstrates a simple use case of processing data from a given Kafka Broker using PowerShell.

 ## How it works